 - Be aware of your use of language so as not to cause offence

 - Follow the instructions and guidelines given by your supervisor

 - Don’t be under the influence of alcohol or drugs

 - Avoid smoking or vaping while wearing your uniform

 DO I NEED SPECIFIC LOCAL KNOWLEDGE?

-It’s not essential – though some roles will need more local knowledge than others, and it’ll be handy if you bear that in mind when selecting which roles you’re interested in.
+It’s not essential – though some roles will need more local knowledge than others, for example, Spectator Experience, and it’ll be handy if you kept that in mind when selecting which roles you were interested in.

 I AM DISABLED.
 WILL YOU MAKE SURE MY ROLE IS SUITABLE?